-I really really really want to be the person who invests in themselves.
+I really, really, really want to be a person who invests in themselves.
 Because after all that is what self-care is at root.
 It’s recognizing that you deserve to be a priority.
 Perhaps we know this cognitively.
 But how many of us prioritize ourselves at least as much as we prioritize the needs of others?

-More and more I’m realizing that the specter of self-care becomes another reason to berate myself.
+Increasingly I’m realizing that the spectre of missed self-care opportunities becomes another reason to berate myself.
 It ends up being something on my to-do list.
 It becomes something I SHOULD do, or HAVE to do.
 Rather than something I want to do or truly deserve.
 At this point, it has become self-defeating.

 In earlier posts I’ve mentioned trying to take words like SHOULD out of my dictionary.
 They’re not helpful, they’re not motivating and they certainly don’t make me feel good.
 The same applies here.
 If it’s only adding on the pressure then it’s no longer self-care.

 The biggest barrier to self-care is often time.
-If I don’t feel like I have time to do all the little bits and pieces that are never going to get done.
-Then I certainly don’t have time to enjoy myself.
+If I don’t have time to do all the little bits and pieces that never get done.
+Then I certainly don’t have time to take a break.
 I mean who has time for that.
 What a luxury!
 At some point, taking time out of our day became synonymous with having nothing to do.
 Rather than recognizing it as an integral aspect of our daily or weekly routines.
 Holding equal importance to other aspects of our lives.

 Changing the narrative around self-care means re-thinking our priorities.
 Particularly how we prioritize ourselves.
 Somehow, I’ve become the last thing on my to-do list.
 I’m that thing I get to do once I’ve done everything else.
 Often for everyone else.
 When did that happen?